directus-labs/guest-authoring/ubuntu-deploy/index.md

 :::info

-You can get the full path to you directory by running the command `pwd` in the project directory on your server and copying the output.
+You can get the full path to your directory by running the command `pwd` in the project directory on your server and copying the output.

 :::